Book & Reviews

 Randal C. Picker, University of Chicago Recommended Reading

 "Carl Frey and Michael Osborne ignited everything from robot hysteria to outraged denunciation, the latest in a cycle of visceral emotion that has accompanied every wave of new technology since before the Industrial Revolution.
 Frey's new book: "The Technology Trap: Capital, Labor, and Power in the Age of Automation" pivots off of the now-famous 2013 paper to answer whether the hysteria he and Osborne kindled is justified. ….
-The pessimists have a strong case."
+[The Technology Trap] has a strong case."

 Steve LeVine, Axios Future